Smart Growth & Regional Collaboration

 - Shannon McDonald, a local artist active in the ReImagine Rockland effort

-Watch the final video to the right, or visit the Patronicity page!
+Watch the final video below or visit the Patronicity page!

 The Sole of Rockland campaign is a community-based public art project that highlights Rockland's lively, creative spirit and captures this spirit through portraits of the towns many "soles."